glide-browser/glide/src/glide/docs/api.md

 ## • `glide.hints` {% id="glide.hints" %}

-{% api-heading id="glide.hints.activate" %}
+{% api-heading id="glide.hints.show" %}
-glide.hints.activate(opts?): void
+glide.hints.show(opts?): void
 {% /api-heading %}

-Active and show hints for "clickable" elements in the content frame.
+Find and show hints for "clickable" elements in the content frame.

 An optional `action()` function can be passed that will be invoked when a hint is selected.